5.6 Defect Management

 5. Fix and build the change.

-7. Close the report or reopen it if the issue remains.
+7. Close the report, or reopen it if the issue remains.

-Defect Report Objectives
+Defect Report Objectives and Fields

 FieldPurpose

-Date, author, organization, roleShows who observed it and when
+Date, author, roleWho observed it and when

-Test object and environmentIdentifies the product version and conditions
+Test object and environmentProduct version and conditions

 ContextLinks test case, activity, SDLC phase, technique, data, or checklist